 All technology encounters resistance from people initially, as time goes by some get adopted faster than others; this is a fact.
+If one wants a certain amount of business news to be known in the world about the service they offer, then the use of technology is a must.
 One of the technologies within the domain of artificial intelligence that is just getting started is emotion recognition through cameras and E.E.G..

 I’ve written about the many ways this technology could be used, and the ethics behind it.
 It’s an area of artificial intelligence that is starting to get attention because of how interesting, intriguing and important it is.